 In writing and speaking, there are four basic types of sentences that we use for different purposes:

 These different types of sentences in English allow us to express ourselves clearly.
-Using a variety of sentences in your writing will add interest and help you get your ideas across.
+Using a variety of sentences in your writing will add interest and help you get your ideas across effectively.
 To communicate clearly, it's important to know the function of each type of sentence so you can make the right choice, depending on your purpose.